You know networking in law school is important: people often find a job through folks they know. But how do you do it?!

 - Towards the end of your conversation, ask for a business card from the person you’re talking to.
 The onus will then be on you to follow up, at which point you can share your contact info.

-- Thank the person for their time and speaking with you.
+- Thank the person for their time.

 Sample networking questions